shreyashlagad8/Shreyash/README.md

 # Shreyash
-This Is My First Git Repositary
+This Is My First Git Repositary.
+Author-Shreyash